-Auxiliary Hydraulic Joystick
+Auxiliary Hydraulic Joystick (TL642C)

 The auxiliary hydraulic joystick (1) controls function of attachments that require hydraulic supply for operation.
-See Section 5 - Attachments for approved attachments and control instructions.
+See Section 5-Attachments for approved attachments and control instructions.

-Outrigger Joysticks
+Outrigger Joysticks (if equipped)

-The rear joysticks (2) control the outriggers.
+The rear joysticks (1) control the outriggers.

-- The left joystick controls left outrigger and the right joystick controls right outrigger. - Push joysticks forward to lower outriggers; push joysticks back to raise outriggers. - Use outriggers to increase stability and/or load capacity and in leveling the telehandler.
+- Left joystick controls left outrigger and the right joystick controls right outrigger. - Push joysticks forward to lower outriggers; push joysticks back to raise outriggers. - Use outriggers to increase stability and/or load capacity and in leveling the telehandler.
 Study load charts to determine maximum load capacities, with and without outriggers.